Four Seasons Hotel Seattle – Luxury, elegance, superlative service, and fantastic amenities.

 Four Seasons Hotel Seattle – Rooms and Suites

 - Room Types: Prime Bay-View Room • Deluxe Bay-View Room • Partial Bay-View Room • Deluxe Seattle-View Room • Seattle-View Room • Superior King Room • Presidential Suite • Governor’s Suite • Deluxe Elliott Bay Suite • Corner Elliott Bay Suite

 - Smoking Rooms: The Four Seasons Seattle is 100% Smoke free.

 - Best Room: The 2,480 square foot Governor’s Suite is located on the hotel’s 10th floor, and sleeps 4.
 Sweeping views of Elliott Bay, Puget Sound, and the Olympic Mountains through floor-to-ceiling windows.
 Two sofas, four lounge chairs, gaming table, dining table to accommodate eight, guest powder room, private office area, and fireplace.
-Custom furnishings and artwork by Morris Graves, Joseph Goldberg, Jared Rue, Dennis Evans, Victoria Adams and Leo Kenney.
-Can be configured as a two- or three-bedroom suite with the addition of connecting rooms.
+Custom furnishings and artwork by Morris Graves, Joseph Goldberg, Jared Rue, Dennis Evans, Victoria Adams, and Leo Kenney.
+Can be configured as a 2 or 3-bedroom suite with the addition of connecting rooms.

 Recommended Nearby Tours

 - Early-Access Food Tour of Pike Place Market – Behind the scenes tour of Seattle’s 110 year old market.
 Start location: 6-minute walk.

 - Gourmet Seattle Walking Tour – Fun tour of Belltown, downtown Seattle, and Pike Place Market with free tastings of Seattle’s best food.
 Start location: 11-minute walk.